NVIDIA/NVFlare/docs/user_guide/job.rst

 =============================
 Each job specifies resource requirements (the resource_spec in the meta.json), which is expressed as a Python dictionary: the key/value pairs can specify any arbitrary requirement;

 There is a Job Scheduler on the Server, which decides whether a job is runnable.
-In this version, we treat every job submitted (meta.json) as verified, all the clients in the resource_spec are in this study.
 It asks these clients whether they can run the job, given the resource requirements (note: the job could have different requirements for different clients).